-Italy is a favorite vacation spot for those teaching English in Ukraine, Russia, Lithuania, and all the other ILP Europe spots — I mean, isn't that the life?
+Italy is a favorite vacation spot for ILP volunteers who are spending their semester abroad in Europe — I mean, isn't that the life?
 Get to spend a semester volunteering in Europe, traveling around and taking vacations to Italy.
 Count me in!

-We'll make this easy; apply right here to volunteer with International Language Programs.
+Apply right here to volunteer with International Language Programs

-Oh, and when you travel to Italy, getting gelato in Rome is a must-do for your bucket list (even if you're only there for a couple of days; here's how to see Rome in 2 days).
+Oh, and when you travel to Italy, getting gelato in Rome is a must-do for your bucket list (even if you're only there for a couple of days.

 No matter what flavor you decide on, eating silky smooth gelato is the only true way to experience the beauty of the Coliseum or the Spanish Steps.
 During your semester abroad, gelato has to be a part of your Italian adventure, and I've got just place you need to visit.